strawberry-graphql/strawberry/docs/guides/authentication.md

 Strawberry's responsibility to authenticate the user, but it can provide some surroundings to the real authentication process.
-It's also very important to not confuse authentication with authorization: authorization determines "what an authenticated user is allowed to do or which data he/she can access to" and in Strawberry, it's done with [`Permissions` classes](./permissions.md).
+It's also very important to not confuse authentication with authorization: authorization determines "what an authenticated user is allowed to do or which data he/she can access to".
+In Strawberry, this is done with [`Permissions` classes](./permissions.md).

 Let's see how to put toghether these concepts with an example.
 First, we define a `login`